intZaibi/Calculator/README.md

 # Calculator
-A simple but effective calculator
+This is a simple but effective calculator having multiple operators for addition, subtraction, multiplication, division and percentage.